I use multiple text editors, and made this font to be an alternate font for Windows Notepad.

 1. Not letting protuding lines go all the way to the edge of the glyph.

-2. Drawing so that outlines, rather than linework, determine the shapes of glyphs.
+2. Drawing so that outline, rather than linework, determines the shapes of glyphs.

 A slightly large, bookish chatfont made for a friend.
 Bold version.